SampleFix: Learning to Generate Functionally Diverse Fixes: Related Work

+Recently there has been a growing interest in using learning-based approaches to automatically repair the programs \cite{monperrus2018automatic}.
+Long and Rinard \cite{long2016automatic} proposed a probabilistic model by designing code features to rank potential fixes for a given program.
+Pu et al. \cite{pu2016sk_p} employ an encoder-decoder neural architecture to automatically correct programs.
+In these works and many learning-based programming repair approaches, enumerative search over programs is required to resolve all errors.
+However, our proposed framework is capable of predicting the location and potential fixes by passing the whole program to the model.
+Besides this, unlike our approach, which only generates fixes for the given erroneous program, Pu et al. \cite{pu2016sk_p} need to predict whole program statements to resolve the errors.

+There are two important program repair tasks explored in the literature: fixing syntactic errors and fixing semantic ones.
+While in the current work we propose a technique for fixing syntactic errors, we believe that our observation about the diversity of the fix has implications for the approaches aimed at repairing semantic bugs as well.
+Most of the recent work in this domain aim to predict a unique fix, often extracted from a real-world repository.
+For example, Getafix~\cite{BaderSP019}, a recent approach for automatically repairing six types of semantic bugs, is evaluated on a set of 1,268 unique fixes written by developers.
+Similarly, DLfix~\cite{li2020dlfix} considers a bug to be fixed only if it exactly matches a patch provided by the developer.
+While this is an improved methodology in the spirit of our proposal it is highly dependent on the performance of the test suite oracle which may not always capture the developer's intent.

-DeepFix \cite{Gupta2017DeepFixFC} and RLAssist \cite{gupta2019RLAssist} uses neural representations to repair syntax errors in programs.
-In detail, DeepFix uses a sequence to sequence model to directly predict a fix for incorrect programs.
-In contrast, our generative framework is able to generate and evaluate multiple fixes by learning the distribution of potential correctness.
+DeepFix \cite{Gupta2017DeepFixFC}, RLAssist \cite{gupta2019RLAssist}, and DrRepair \cite{yasunaga2020repair} uses neural representations to repair syntax errors in programs.
+In detail, DeepFix \cite{Gupta2017DeepFixFC} uses a sequence-to-sequence model to directly predict a fix for incorrect programs.
+In contrast, our generative framework is able to generate multiple fixes by learning the distribution of potential correctness.
 Therefore, our model does not penalize, but rather encourages diverse fixes.
-RLAssist repairs the programs by employing a reinforcement learning approach.
-They train an agent which navigate over the program to locate and resolve the syntax errors.
-In this work, they only address the typographic errors, rely on a hand designed action space and meet problems due to the increasing size of the action space.
-In contrast, our method shows improved performance on typographic errors and also generalizes to issues with missing variable declaration errors.
+RLAssist \cite{gupta2019RLAssist} repairs the programs by employing a reinforcement learning approach.
+They train an agent that navigate over the program to locate and resolve the syntax errors.
+In this work, they only address the typographic errors, rely on a hand-designed action space, and meet problems due to the increasing size of the action space.
+In contrast, our method shows improved performance on typographic errors and also generalizes to issues with missing variable declaration errors by generating diverse fixes.

-\citeauthor{harrer18learning-to-repair} use generative adversarial networks to repair software vulnerabilities.
-They propose an adversarial approach to map from bad code domain to the correct code domain in an unsupervised fashion.
-They propose an unsupervised approach to repair the programs, however, there is no guarantee that their outputs do not introduce more errors to the input programs.
-In contrast, our generative framework automatically reject the sampled fixes which are introducing more errors to the input programs by using a compiler during inference time and directly models the distribution over potential fixes.